open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ```

 ### Install pplcv
-A high-performance image processing library of openPPL.
+PPL.CV is a high-performance image processing library of OpenPPL.
 Now, MMDeploy supports `v0.6.2` and has to use git clone to download it.
 ```shell
 git clone https://github.com/openppl-public/ppl.cv.git
 cd ppl.cv